nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 3. Check out the latest tag (unless you are installing the edge version from the main branch).
 4. Go into `deploy/manifests/nginx-gateway.yaml` and change `runAsNonRoot` from `true` to `false`.
 5. Follow the [installation instructions](https://github.com/nginxinc/nginx-gateway-fabric/blob/main/docs/installation.md)
-to deploy NGINX Gateway Fabric.
+to deploy NGINX Gateway Fabric using manifests and expose it through a LoadBalancer Service.
 6. In a separate terminal track NGF logs by running `kubectl -n nginx-gateway logs -f deploy/nginx-gateway`
 7. In a separate terminal track NGINX container logs by running `kubectl -n nginx-gateway logs -f <NGF_POD> -c nginx`
-8. Exec into the NGINX container inside of the NGF pod by running `kubectl exec -it -n nginx-gateway <NGF_POD> --container nginx -- bin/sh`
+8. Exec into the NGINX container inside of the NGF pod by running `kubectl exec -it -n nginx-gateway <NGF_POD> --container nginx -- sh`
 9. Inside the NGINX container, navigate to `/etc/nginx/conf.d` and ensure that `http.conf` and `config-version.conf` look correct.
 10. In a different terminal, deploy the